 The World Economic Forum projects that by 2030 the most in-demand skills will include analytical thinking, resilience, flexibility, motivation, and curiosity.
 These are not new skills.
 They are the skills that have always separated good leaders from average ones.
 AI is accelerating their importance, not inventing them.

-Emotional intelligence in particular is becoming a differentiator in ways that are hard to automate.
+Emotional intelligence in particular is becoming a differentiator in ways that are genuinely difficult to automate.
 AI can analyze data, but it cannot read a room, sense when a team is losing trust, or make the judgment call that holds an organization together during a difficult moment.
-According to EU Business School research, effective AI integration requires leaders who can navigate ethics, trust, and organizational culture, domains where emotional awareness and relational competence are essential.
+According to EU Business School research, effective AI integration requires leaders who can navigate ethics, trust, and organizational culture, domains where emotional awareness and relational competence are essential and where no model, however sophisticated, substitutes for human judgment.

-MIT Sloan research identifies a set of capabilities that leaders specifically need in an AI context: AI literacy for strategic judgment, ethical and governance thinking, systems thinking across the enterprise, and cross-functional collaboration.
+MIT Sloan research identifies a specific set of capabilities that leaders need in an AI context: AI literacy for strategic judgment, ethical and governance thinking, systems thinking across the enterprise, and cross-functional collaboration.
 These need to be developed deliberately.
-Assuming that technically capable people will naturally develop them is a mistake most organizations are already making.
+Assuming that technically capable people will naturally develop them is a mistake most organizations are already making, and the consequences are showing up in AI implementations that stall not because the technology failed, but because the leadership surrounding it wasn't equipped to drive adoption, manage resistance, or make the organizational changes the technology required.

 Key Takeaways